kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - Allow scale down a control plane with stacked etcd to only odd numbers, as per [etcd best practice](https://etcd.io/docs/v3.3.12/faq/#why-an-odd-number-of-cluster-members).
 - However, allow a control plane using an external etcd cluster to scale down to other numbers such as 2 or 4.
-- Scale up operations must not be done in conjunction with:
+- Scale down operations must not be done in conjunction with:
   - Adopting machines
   - Upgrading machines
-- Scale up operations are blocked based on Etcd and control plane health checks.
+- Scale down operations are blocked based on Etcd and control plane health checks.
   - See [Health checks](#Health checks) below.
-- Scale down operations removes the oldest machine in the failure domain that has the most control-plane machines on it
+- Scale down operations removes the oldest machine in the failure domain that has the most control-plane machines on it.
+- Allow scaling down of KCP with the possibility of marking specific control plane machine(s) to be deleted with delete annotation key.
+The presence of the annotation will affect the rollout strategy in a way that, it implements the following prioritization logic in descending order, while selecting machines for scale down:
+  - outdatedMachines with the delete annotation
+  - machines with the delete annotation
+  - outdated machines
+  - all machines

 ![controlplane-init-7](images/controlplane/controlplane-init-7.png)